ChoSanghyuk/TIL/blockchain/smart_contract/solidity.md

   - cannot implicitly access or change the arguments and return values of functions they modify
     - Their values can only be passed to them explicitly at the point of invocation
   - Symbols introduced in the modifier are not visible in the function (as they might change by overriding).
+    - <=> Arbitrary expressions are allowed for modifier arguments and in this context, all symbols visible from the function are visible in the modifier.
+  - Explicit returns from a modifier or function body only leave the current modifier or function body
+    - Return variables are assigned and control flow continues after the `_` in the preceding modifier
+    - An explicit return from a modifier with `return;` does not affect the values returned by the function
+    - The modifier can, however, choose not to execute the function body at all and in that case the return variables are set to their default values
 - 사용
   - Multiple modifiers are applied to a function by specifying them in a whitespace-separated list and are evaluated in the order presented.
   - The placeholder statement (`_`) is used to denote where the body of the function being modified should be inserted